-This Office received an initiated measure regarding medical marijuana.
-Enclosed is a copy of the initiated measure, in final form, that was submitted to this Office.
-In accordance with SDCL 12-13-25.1, I hereby submit the Attorney General's Statement with respect to this measure.
-It is my understanding that the Legislative Research Council will prepare a fiscal impact statement pursuant to SDCL 2-1-19 and file it directly with you.
+This office received an initiated measure to allow for the regulation, access, and compassionate use of cannabis in South Dakota, which required a prison or jail cost estimate statement.
+Enclosed is a copy of the initiated measure, in final form, that was submitted to this office.
+In accordance with SDCL 2-1-19 I hereby submit the Legislative Research Council's prison or jail cost estimate with respect to this initiated measure.
+It is my understanding that the Attorney General's statement pursuant to 12-13-25.1 will be filed directly with you by the Office of the Attorney General.